investment insights

 In equities, 2023 and the start of 2024 were marked by much better-than-expected equity market performance.
 The MSCI World index rose 21% over 2023, driven by a very narrow group of sectors and stocks.
 The information technology and communications sectors were key US market drivers, creating an historic level of concentration in equity performance.
 The share prices of the ‘Magnificent Seven’ (Tesla, Meta, Amazon, Alphabet, Microsoft, Nvidia and Apple) rose more than 100% in 2023, compared with 26% for the S&P 500 and 17% for the equal-weighted MSCI USA.

 Our exposure to system changes including electrification and low-carbon energy did not fully benefit from this equity rally.
 More generally, clean energy, water, timber and sustainable food indices all lagged behind the US IT sector and megacaps, partly due to their overexposure to small, European, interest rate-sensitive companies.
 In addition, what has become clear in 2023 is that among idiosyncratic factors affecting the performance of clean technology, China has built a dominant position in the hardware part of the energy transition.
 The cost structure of Chinese leaders in the field is very difficult to compete with.
 They dominate most value chains and have built overcapacity.
 Today, Chinese companies account for more than 9% of standard clean energy indices.
-As such, passive investment strategies focusing on clean energy companies from developed markets have not only been penalised by the effects of higher capital costs over the past two years but have also ended up being the wrong focus considering market shifts in favour of Chinese competitors.
+As such, passive investment strategies focussing on clean energy companies from developed markets have not only been penalised by the effects of higher capital costs over the past two years but have also ended up being the wrong focus considering market shifts in favour of Chinese competitors.
 Hence the need for a selective investment approach that seeks to identify not only the tipping point in an innovation but also the technology leaders capable of maintaining strong margins and defending market shares as the transition unfolds.

 Moreover, exposures to technology companies in our sustainable themes (clean energy, sustainable food, materials) and in our sustainable stock selections – which we call our ‘CLIC® Leaders1’ – were limited.
 During the first six months following their launch in June 2023, this underweight in communications and technology weighed on the performance of our CLIC® Leaders.
 Yet since the beginning of the year, we observe greater investor discrimination and our selection has recovered its lag compared to the MSCI World, in the wake of a decent earnings season.
 Over a longer, five-year timeframe, the picture looks much more favourable.
 We remain convinced of the value of our framework but acknowledge that there is higher volatility and potentially short-term divergence from market benchmarks.
 This requires monitoring in actively managed portfolios.